lightning-tv/solid/docs/essentials/effects.md

 />
 ```

 You can have as many stops or colors as you like.
-Please note linearGradients strongly affect performance at the moment.